khalid-el-masnaoui/docker-notes/BEST-PRACTISES.md

 Please remember that executing a `rm` command removes the file on the next layer, but it is still available and can be accessed, as the final image filesystem is composed from all the previous layers.

 So **don’t copy confidential files and then remove them**, they will be not visible in the final container filesystem but still be easily accessible.

+##### Include health-checks

+Adding a `HEALTHCHECK` to your Docker image is important in ensuring your application runs correctly and ensuring the container reliability .
+A `HEALTHCHECK` is a command that Docker runs to check the status of your application.
+If the command returns a non-zero exit code, Docker will consider the container unhealthy.

+Adding a `HEALTHCHECK` to your Docker image is a simple but effective way to ensure your application runs correctly and detects any issues before they become critical.

+Read more about this [here](#DOCKERFILE.md)